-- > All soccer balls should be regularly and routinely cleaned. - Balls should be managed by competent individuals who are capable of the rigors of keeping them sanitized without game delay.
+- > All soccer balls should be regularly and routinely cleaned. - Balls should be managed by competent individuals who are capable of the rigors of keeping them sanitized without game delay. - The ball may be switched as often as can efficiently allow and permitted by the playing rules. - There should be an attempt to keep at least three good game balls available, one in play, one being cleaned, and one ready for the next play or left ready for play on a sideline cone

-- > The ball may be switched as often as can efficiently allow. - There should be an attempt to keep at least three good game balls available, one in play, one being cleaned, and one ready for the next play or left ready for play on a sideline cone - Ball manufacturers suggest cleaning recommendations follow CDC, state, and local guidelines for health and safety and should not include bleach.
+Ball manufacturers suggest cleaning recommendations follow CDC, state, and local guidelines for health and safety and should not include bleach.